LibreDMR/OpenGD77_UserGuide/OpenGD77_User_Guide.md

 ##### DMR crc<!-- linebreak -->

 This settings disables the DMR CRC checking, which could be helpful in some cases while listening some specific networks.

+##### Mode<!-- linebreak -->

+**This setting is only available on the TYT MD-UV380 (non Plus 10W).**

+If you have a MD-UV380 10W radio (non Plus version that requires a special firmware version), this option permits to display the power values using the 10W scale (50mw, 250mW, 500mW, 750mW, 1W, 2W, 3W, 5W and 10W) in the user interface.

+*Note:*

+- It has no impact of the effective power output, so turning this option to **On** on a 5W radio is meaningless.

 <div style="page-break-after: always; break-after: page;"></div>